Lemon: Culinary

-Oil

 Lemon oil is extracted from oil-containing cells in the skin.
-A machine breaks up the cells, and uses a water spray to flush off the oil.
-The oil/water mixture is then filtered and separated by centrifugation.
+A machine breaks up the cells and uses a water spray to flush off the oil.
+The oil–water mixture is then filtered and separated by centrifugation.

-Leaves

 The leaves of the lemon tree are used to make a tea and for preparing cooked meats and seafoods.

 Other uses

-Industrial

 Lemons were the primary commercial source of citric acid before the development of fermentation-based processes.

-Aroma

-Lemon oil may be used in aromatherapy.
+Lemon oil is used in aromatherapy.
 Lemon oil aroma does not influence the human immune system, but may contribute to relaxation.

-Other

-One educational science experiment involves attaching electrodes to a lemon and using it as a battery to produce electricity.
+An educational science experiment involves attaching electrodes to a lemon and using it as a battery to produce electricity.
 Although very low power, several lemon batteries can power a small digital watch.
-These experiments also work with other fruits and vegetables.

-Lemon juice may be used as a simple invisible ink, developed by heat.
+Lemon juice forms a simple invisible ink, developed by heat.

-Lemon juice can be used to increase the blonde colour of hair, acting as a natural highlight after the moistened hair is exposed to sunlight.
-This is due to the citric acid that acts as bleach.
+Lemon juice is sometimes used to increase the blonde color of hair, acting as a natural highlight after the moistened hair is exposed to sunlight.
+This works because citric acid acts as bleach.